-&lt;sup>7 As of March 2009 it had 1417 employees.
+7 As of March 2009 it had 1417 employees.

-54. This ensures that appropriate protection from being liable for actions taken in good faith is provided to the JFSA staff, as all JFSA employees are public officers.
+- in the course of his/her duties.
+The Government only has the right to obtain reimbursement from the public officer where there is proven intent or gross negligence on their part. - 54.
+This ensures that appropriate protection from being liable for actions taken in good faith is provided to the JFSA staff, as all JFSA employees are public officers.